eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     # This is a convenience function provided by the CycloneDDS package,
     # that will supply a library target related to the given idl file.
-    # In short it takes the IDL file, generates the source files with
+    # In summary, it takes the IDL file, and generates the source files with
-    # the proper data types, and then compiles them into a library.
+    # the proper data types.
+It then compiles the files into a library.
     idlc_generate(HelloWorldData_lib "HelloWorldData.idl")

     # Both executables have only one related source file.